 - Are non-refundable fees, such as pet fees, prohibited?

 No. There is no Texas law forbidding non-refundable fees or limiting the amount that landlords can charge.

 - How long do landlords have to return security deposits?

 So long as a tenant provides a forwarding address, the landlord has 30 days after the tenant moves out to return a security deposit.
 (Tex.
 Prop.
 Code § 8-92.103)

 - Can landlords withhold security deposits?

 Yes.
 Landlords can use the deposit to cover accrued rent and to repair any damages to the property caused by tenants’ breach of any lease provision.
+Landlord cannot retain any portion of security deposit to cover normal wear and tear.
 (Tex.
 Prop.
 Code § 8-92.104)

 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 An itemized list, detailing the amount withheld and the reasons for withholding, must be provided to the tenant along with any remaining security deposit funds.
+Landlord is not required to give tenant the itemized list if tenant owes rent when he/she surrenders possession of the premises, and there is no controversy concerning the amount of rent owed.
 (Tex.
 Prop.
 Code § 8-92.104)